danvk/aoc2021/README.md

 ## Advent of Code

+### Day 15

+My first attempt at a solution involved keeping track of all the paths through the grid as I did a BFS and pruning once I got the first complete path.
+This didn't scale at all.
+Instead I figured I could do Dijkstra: keep track of the minimum distance to each node in the graph, and only add that node to the fringe if you reduce the distance.

+Part two was challenging because you really had to read the question carefully: it's not just `risk%10` because it wraps around to `1` not `0`.

+Definitely happy that I factored out a `coord` package a few days ago!

+### Day 14

+I enjoyed today's!
+My part 1 solution really didn't scale for part 2.
+Updating it to just keep track of the counts of each pair was simple enough, but I had an "oh crap" moment as I was trying to count the _individual_ molecules to get the final answer.
+Then I realized that you can just count the second molecule in each pair, and treat the first molecule in the template (which is fixed) specially.

 ### Day 13

 Using a map from `Coord` -> `bool` is a good idea yet again.